LuckyYeti67/Aether-card-game/documents.md

 - You must include exactly **1 Character card** in your deck

 ### Starting Hand
-- At the start of the game, each player draws and charges cards from the top of their deck based on their character card
+- At the start of the game, each player draws 5 cards from the top of thier deck.
-- You may choose to **Mulligan** (redraw your starting hand)
+- You may choose to **Mulligan** (place all cards in you hand on the bottom of your deck then draw the same number of cards.)
 - After keeping your hand, take the top **7 cards** from your deck and place them in your **HP Zone**

 ### First Player
-- The first player is determined randomly via dice roll or coin flip
+- The first player is determined randomly via dice roll or coin flip.

 ---